deckerweb/genesis-shortcode-ui/README.md

 ## Features:

 * Visual Shortcode interface - totally simple and easy! :)
+* Big advantage: You don't have to remember the Shortcode attributes names etc.!
+* Mobile!
+The Shortcake base plugin is very powerful and also works fully on mobile - so just have fun ;-)
 * Developer friendly: customize or extend via filters
 * Fully internationalized and translateable! -- German translations already packaged!
 * Developed with security in mind: proper WordPress coding standards and security functions - escape all the things! :)